SilenLoc/SilenLoc/README.md

 # Hi, I'm Silen!

 ## 🚀 About Me

-My goal is to code clean in every language
+My first goal is to code clean in every language

+Personal Roadmap:
+- Make my website with pure HTML/CSS/TypeScript
+- Make a cli tool with Go
+- Make a machine learning project with python
+- Make a csv parser / analyzer with spring boot/kotlin

 ## 🛠️ Skills